Summerville South Carolina

 Summerville claims the title "The Birthplace of Sweet Tea."
 A recipe for sweet iced tea published in Texas native Marion Cabell's 1879 cookbook Housekeeping in Old Virginia has been cited as evidence against this claim.

-Public education in Summerville is administered by Dorchester School District Two, which operates Summerville High School.
-Summerville's 10,000-capacity Memorial Stadium is used for American football games.
+Public education in the portions of Summerville in Dorchester County is administered by Dorchester School District Two, which operates Summerville High School.
+Summerville's Memorial Stadium, which has a capacity of around 6,500, is used for American football games.

 Advertisement